3 Packages

 There are multiple reasons for deciding to develop a Shiny app-package, but if you’re reading this book, you’ve likely found yourself in one of two circumstances:

-2. You’ve already developed a Shiny app project, but now you need to convert it to a Shiny app-packages
+2. You’ve already developed a Shiny project , but now you need to convert it into an R package

-The previous chapters covered a few practices to adopt during development that improve the extensibility of your app and will make it easier to convert into a Shiny app-package.1
+The previous chapters covered a few practices to adopt during development that improve the extensibility of your app and will make it easier to convert into a Shiny app-package.3

-R packages can be easily shared, reused, and reproduced because they all have a familiar structure, and each folder and file plays an essential role in extending R’s capabilities.2
+R packages can be easily shared, reused, and reproduced because they all have a similar structure, and each folder and file plays an essential role in extending R’s capabilities.
+Below is a folder tree with some of the typical files and folders found in R packages:4

 <R package>/